PleXone2019/arissploit/README.md

     select your arch (amd/arm), amd - all computer os, arm - android termux!

-# How to uninstall our arissploit
+# To uninstall our arissploit

 > cd arissploit